 This study contributes to the literature on journalistic norms by extending the discussion of 'false balance'-the practice of providing balanced coverage of all sides even when one side lacks evidence-to multi-issue contexts.
-To date, studies have examined false balance within single-issue contexts (e.g., climate change, death panels, vaccines, voter fraud; Hiles & Hinnant 2014; Lawrence & Schafer 2012; Jenkins & Gomez 2024; Thomas et al. 2017).
+To date, studies have focused on single-issue contexts when examining false balance (e.g., climate change, death panels, vaccines, voter fraud; Hiles & Hinnant 2014; Lawrence & Schafer 2012; Jenkins & Gomez 2024; Thomas et al. 2017) or the tension between truthful versus balanced reporting (e.g., election denial; Jang & Kreiss 2024; Peterson et al. 2025).
 However, the findings from these studies may be topic-specific and have limited generalizability to broader contexts, especially if single issue studies only involve cases where Republicans make more misinformed statements than Democrats.
-In reality, individuals do not consume news stories on a single topic in isolation; instead, they engage with news across multiple topics and form opinions about a news source (Searles & Feezell 2023).
+In reality, individuals do not consume news stories on a single topic in isolation; instead, they engage with news across multiple topics when assessing a news source (Searles & Feezell 2023).
 Moreover, in multi-issue contexts, the tension between truth-seeking and balance may become even more intricate, because assessing the truth about the distribution of partisan misinformation across topics can be more challenging than in single-issue contexts.

 The truth-balance dilemma poses a serious concern for democracies facing the threats of misinformation and democratic backsliding.
 Partisan asymmetry in misinformation is not unique to two-party democracies like the U.S.; the asymmetry also appears in fact-checking coverage in multi-party democracies, such as Brazil and Italy (e.g., more misstatements from opposition parties than incumbent party; Ferracioli et al. 2022).
 Thus, journalists in multi-party countries may also face a trade-off between truth-seeking and balance when they perceive the asymmetry of misinformation along incumbent-opposition or conservativeliberal cleavages.
 Moreover, in many countries facing democratic backsliding, polarization has been asymmetric regarding misinformation.
 A recent study of 26 countries illustrates this asymmetry, showing that radical-right populist parties are significantly more likely than others to spread misinformation (Törnberg & Chueri 2025).
-When authoritarian leaders or right-wing populist parties spread more conspiracy theories, it leaves journalists grappling with how to report objectively while avoiding accusations of bias (Müller 2021).
+When authoritarian leaders or right-wing populist parties spread more conspiracy theories, it leaves journalists grappling with how to report objectively while avoiding accusations of bias, a sentiment reflected in: "symmetrical coverage in situations of asymmetrical polarization-where only one party has turned against fundamental democratic rules or is misleading the public systematically about basic facts-turns into distortion" (Müller 2021, p.123).
 If uneven corrections of misinformation undermine broad-based trust in news sources, but balanced coverage defies reality, the truth-balance dilemma poses a threat to democratic accountability by limiting the media's ability to inform the public and citizens' ability to hold political figures accountable.